 - Have cancer that is not controlled or is getting worse

 - Have an ANC of 100 or less for a week or more

 - Do not have normal liver and/or kidney function

 - Have lung disease, like emphysema or chronic obstructive pulmonary disease (COPD)

 - Can’t eat because of severe mouth sores

 - Have low blood pressure

 - Have signs that suggest pneumonia or another complex infection

-The same person can have more than one of these risk factors, which can raise the risk of serious infection even higher.
+If you have more than one of these risk factors, the risk of serious infection is even higher.
 Serious infections will probably need to be treated in the hospital because they can be life-threatening.
 A person with neutropenia and a serious infection must be treated aggressively and followed up carefully.

 Factors that might work in your favor